tposney/midi-qol/README.md

 * Auto Target on template Draw - walls block
 * auto range target.
 Leave off until you are comfortable with the way everything else works.
 * Auto shift click - attack and damage.
 If you want to be prompted as to advantage/disadvanate/cirital/normal adjust appropriately.
 Even if enabled midi-qol will use the result of an attack (critica/normal) to do the roll.
-* Auto Check Attacks - Check your choice as to whether the players see the results.
+* Auto Check Hits - Check your choice as to whether the players see the results.
 * Auto roll damage - Attack Hits
 * Saves - Save, your choice of whether the players see the results
 * Check text save - depends on you.
 If enabled the text of the spell description is searched to see if the damage on save is half/no damage.